Quantum Monte Carlo for Gauge Fields and Matter without the Fermion Determinant

 Recently, there has been intense experimental development to study the physics of confinement and quantum spin liquids \cite{Martinez:2016yna, Bernien_2017, Klco_2018, Davoudi:2020yln, banerjee2021nematic, Huffman:2021gsi, Ebadi:2020ldi} using tools of quantum simulation and computation.
 The microscopic models used to capture the physics involve fermions interacting with (Abelian) gauge fields.
 In this Letter, we develop meron cluster algorithms for a class of experimentally relevant models \cite{Chandrasekharan:1996ih,Banerjee:2012pg}, enabling a robust elucidation of their phase diagrams.
 We also introduce new classes of $\mathbb{Z}_2$ and $U(1)$ multi-flavored gauge-fermion theories, which might be realized in cold-atom setups and also be further studied using Monte Carlo techniques.
 Notably, the $U(1)$ family of these models seems to be one of the few families that falls outside the class of models known to be simulable by auxiliary-field methods, as are \cite{RevModPhys.83.349,Chandrasekharan:2012fk,PhysRevE.94.043311}.
-Moreover, due to the worldline nature of the method, this can be easily employed to study the corresponding phases in these theories in higher spatial dimensions, and the resulting physically-relevant configurations are promising inputs for machine learning algorithms.
+Moreover, the worldline nature of the method makes it easily employed to study the corresponding phases in these theories in higher spatial dimensions, and the resulting physically-relevant configurations are promising inputs for machine learning algorithms.

-\paragraph{Models}-- The $\mathbb{Z}_2$- and $U(1)$-symmetric model families involve the following terms inspired by the $t$-$V$ model with $V=2t>0$, which was found to be simulable by meron clusters \cite{Chandrasekharan:1999cm, Liu:2020ygc}: